kennygrant/bestiary/goroutines.md

 ## Waiting for go

+A common failure when using goroutines in a simple program is to fail to wait for them to finish.
 When a program's main ends,  all running goroutines that were created by the program will also be stopped.
 So if your main only spins up some goroutines, those goroutines may not have time to finish, and you're left waiting for godot.

 ```go
 func main() {